ymcueva/java-on-aks/README.md

 - To be supplied

-## Rapidly deploy changes to Azure Spring Cloud without disruption - blue-green deployments
+## Rapidly deploy changes to Azure Kubernetes Service without disruption - blue-green deployments

 - To be supplied